Krotom/games-n-tools/README.md

 # How To Install ?

-You can either download the zip or clon with Git.
+You can either download the zip or clone with Git.
 If you downloaded the zip, unzip it.
 And you're done!
 Get a look at "How To Run ?" to see...
 You know...
 How to run!

 # No Python Required !